-District Scale Up Managers And Leaders e district scale-up management team operate? ad the team?
+District Scale Up Managers And Leaders

+How will the district scale-up management team operate?

+(Who will lead the team?
 Who will coordinate the work?
-How will the group hold itself accountable for scale-up success?) ne key stakeholders to lead the district-level scale-up operational plan? f skills, experience, and institutional representation is required?) he specific goals and objectives of the district scale-up management team? e team know if it is successful?) district? e district scale-up management team support the implementation of the scale-up strategy, to ensure high coverage and quality across the u establish and strengthen coordination across district-level stakeholders and facilities?)
-(Who will an e district scale-up management team use data for action? alyze the data to understand district and national performance and trends?
+How will the group hold itself accountable for scale-up success?)

+Who are the key stakeholders to lead the district-level scale-up operational plan?

+(What mix of skills, experience, and institutional representation is required?)

+What are the specific goals and objectives of the district scale-up management team?

+(How will the team know if it is successful?)

+How will the district scale-up management team support the implementation of the scale-up strategy, to ensure high coverage and quality across the district?

+(How will you establish and strengthen coordination across district-level stakeholders and facilities?)

+How will the district scale-up management team use data for action?

+(Who will analyze the data to understand district and national performance and trends?
 Who will disseminate information to stakeholders?
-How will decisions and actions b and prioritized?) e district scale-up management team promote learning? u identify knowledge gaps and facilitate knowledge sharing and learning across facilities?) any other actions needed to achieve and maintain high effective coverage and integrate this across all facilities in the district?
-Practices and accountabilities need to be in place to eliminate the need for a dedicated scale-up management team?)
+How will decisions and actions be determined and prioritized?)

+How will the district scale-up management team promote learning?

+(How will you identify knowledge gaps and facilitate knowledge sharing and learning across facilities?)

+Are there any other actions needed to achieve and maintain high effective coverage and integrate this across all facilities in the district?

+(What best practices and accountabilities need to be in place to eliminate the need for a dedicated scale-up management team?)